Psoriatic arthritis treatment

 Additional therapies

 Besides medications, exercise such as walking, biking, yoga, swimming, and stretching are ways to be active and/or reduce joint pain and stress.
-Talk to your PsA specialist about options that may be right for you.
+Talk to your doctor about options that may be right for you.

 Learn even more ways to help manage PsA.
 SIGN UP FOR A PSA LIVING WELL KIT NOW